mtxmln-devs/TravelTracer_Application/README.md

    - Include testing instructions for reviewers

 ### 🎯 Areas for Contribution
-- **New Features**: Add trip sharing, group travel planning, or AR navigation
 - **UI/UX**: Improve user interface and user experience design
 - **Performance**: Optimize app performance and reduce battery usage
 - **Accessibility**: Enhance accessibility features for all users
-- **Localization**: Add support for additional languages and regions

-## 📄 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 **Key Points:**
 - ✅ Free for personal and commercial use